libishm/moveit1_ur/README.md

 To enable Docker to use Nvidia driver (Nvidia driver is not compatible with preempt_rt kernel) follow instructions from Nvidia [docs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)

-### Build
+### Build Image

+Using convenience shell script (must be run from root of repo)

 ```shell
 .docker/build_image.sh
 ```

-or
+Or (must be run from root of repo)

 ```shell
 docker build --pull --rm -f ./.docker/Dockerfile  -t moveit1_ur:latest
 ```

-### Run
+### Run Image

-On Ubuntu 20.04 --privileged flag is required on Ubuntu 22 it can be omitted
+note: On Ubuntu 20.04 --privileged flag is required on Ubuntu 22 it can be omitted

+Using convenience shell script (must be run from root of repo)

 ```shell
 .docker/run_user.sh
 ```

-or
+or (must be run from root of repo)

 ```shell
 docker run -it \